nuxion/labfunctions/ROADMAP.md

 - [ ] Review private_key strategy, evaluate [sealed boxes](https://libsodium.gitbook.io/doc/public-key_cryptography/sealed_boxes)
 - [ ] Allows Control plane to spawn machines
 - [ ] If a job dies by timeout or by a runtime error, the docker spawned will still be running, review this case.
+- [ ] Default project for each user ? this will allow uploading and executing notebooks from any place without worryng about dependencies.